houda-ohm/ej2-aspnetmvc-docs/src/charts/chart/cross-hair-and-track-ball.md

 Crosshair has a vertical and horizontal line to view the value of the axis at mouse or touch position.

-Crosshair lines can be enabled by using [`enable`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Charts.ChartCrosshairSettings.html#Syncfusion_EJ2_Charts_ChartCrosshairSettings_Enable) property in the `crosshair`.
+Crosshair lines can be enabled by using [`Enable`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Charts.ChartCrosshairSettings.html#Syncfusion_EJ2_Charts_ChartCrosshairSettings_Enable) property in the `Crosshair`.

 {% aspTab template="chart/user-interaction/crosshair-trackball/crosshair", sourceFiles="crosshair.cs" %}